n-Arno/scaleway-clamavs3/README.md

 }
 ```

-NB: Current version of this demo will take a lot of time if the object is heavy.
+NB: Current version of this demo will take a lot of time if executed locally and the object is heavy due to download time.

+When run in Serverless CaaS (closer to the object storage), a 800 MB object was scanned in 25s.